hadams30/ShoppingAddictLand/README.md

+ALSO -- it's not looking right on mobile yet!!
+Ah!

 NOTES based on the project desc on Canvas:
 - we need to add bylines on each page describing who wrote what content etc
 - I added an about section on the home page left nav so we can add little bios